Add To Favorites

-To create your own Heart series, hold a sheet of white paper vertically.
+Students create their own Heart series, hold a sheet of construction paper vertically.
 Fold it into three equal vertical columns.
 Open the sheet, then fold it into four equal horizontal columns.
-You will have 12 boxes.
+There will be 12 boxes.

-Use Crayola® Scissors to cut three or more hearts from squares of other paper that is the same size as any of your 12 boxes.
+Use Crayola® Scissors to cut three or more hearts from squares of other paper that is the same size as any of the 12 boxes.
 Make each of the hearts slightly different.

 Trace the hearts into the bottom six boxes on the folded paper.
 Alternate the different hearts.